About Certification for Applicants Prepared in Pennsylvania

 17. How do I apply for a duplicate certificate?

 If you have lost your Pennsylvania certificate, you may print a copy through the Teacher Information Management System (TIMS).
+There is no processing fee for printing.

 18. How do I find a teaching position in Pennsylvania?